yegor256/blog/_drafts/_money.md

 prohibited or strongly discouraged from discussing pay with their coworkers."

-Putting all this together we can effectively assume that no matter how large is the difference in skills between regular programmers and 10x programmers in the same project, they will get almost the same or very similar compensation.
+Putting all this together we can effectively assume that no matter how large the difference in skills between regular programmers and 10x programmers in the same project, they will get almost the same or very similar compensation.
-In order to get more, a programmer has to change the location, the company, or both.
+In order to get more, a programmer has to change location, company, or both.

-It seems to be very wrong!
+It seems very wrong!

 And it's not resolvable, until we change the
 [payment model]({% pst 2015/jul/2015-07-21-hourly-pay-modern-slavery %}).